bpda-research-division/neighborhood-change/dialog/about.md

 ### Data sources

-Data on this website are drawn from 1950-2020 Decennial Censuses and the 2006-2010 and 2016-2020 American Community Surveys.
+Most of the data on this website are drawn from 1950-2020 Decennial Censuses and the 2006-2010 and 2016-2020 American Community Surveys.

-To extend the total housing units time series through 2021 and 2022, we combined 2020 decennial data with Mayor's Office of Housing data on net new units (based on City of Boston building permits) between April 1, 2020 (the date of the 2020 decennial census) and December 31, 2022.
+Housing unit counts beyond 2020 are calculated by combining 2020 decennial data with Mayor's Office of Housing data on net new units (based on City of Boston building permits) between April 1, 2020 (the date of the 2020 decennial census) and the present.
+The Mayor's Office of Housing is also the source of the housing sales information presented here, using data originally compiled and processed by the Warren Group.

 For the Children by Race and Ethnicity topic, some values from 1980 and 1990 were imputed (estimated) in order to have more consistent race & ethnicity categories over time.
 See the "Imputation Methodology" section below for a description of this process.

+The topics on business establishments and business loans are reported for "zip code areas", a set of geographic boundaries based on Zip Code Tabulation Areas (ZCTAs) that we designed to allow for better correspondence between tract-level FFIEC Community Reinvestment Act (CRA) data on business loans and US Census Zip Code Business Patterns data on business establishments.
+See the "Businesses and Loans Methodology" section below for a description of this method of tabulation.

 ### A note on Boston's total population